Ayala Triangle Gardens: Description

 In 2017, a memorial to two of Makati CBD's visionaries and builders, Joseph McMicking and Mercedes Zobel McMicking of the Zóbel de Ayala family, was unveiled at the gardens.

 Events and shows

+Car-Free Sundays at Ayala Avenue

+Since September 2023, sections of Ayala Avenue as well as parts of Makati Avenue and Paseo de Roxas around the Ayala Triangle Gardens are closed to traffic on Sunday mornings as part of Ayala Land's Car-Free Sundays at Ayala Avenue, a car-free day initiative to encourage people to exercise and do other recreational activities.
+A pop-up 3x3 basketball court was added at the Gardens for the event in June 2025, and a pickleball court was added in August 2025.

 Festival of Lights

 The Ayala Triangle Gardens hosts the annual Festival of Lights, a lights and sound display from November to January of the following year.
 It premiered on November 20, 2009 as the Symphony of Lights.
 The show runs every 30 minutes from 6:00 p.m.
 PHT (UTC+8) until 10:00 p.m.

 The show is conceptualized by award-winning lighting designers Voltaire de Jesus and Luther Gumia.

 The show has flashing LED lights, laser effects and fog effects.
 A recent addition in the 2019 edition is a projection mapping at the Tower One and Exchange Plaza.

 It features Filipino and international Christmas music.
 Some medleys in the show were inspired by the carnivals in Rio de Janeiro, Brazil.

 During the COVID-19 pandemic, in 2020 and 2021, the show was recreated in a 360-degree animation, under the direction of filmmaker and director Quark Henares, head of Globe Studios.
 After two years, the Festival of Lights returned its onsite shows on November 10, 2022.